sharetribe/flex-docs/src/docs/background/14-how-sca-works/index.md

 From the customer's perspective, most transactions are business as
 usual: they make the payment normally by entering their credit card details, and that's it.
-However, in some occasions, they are presented with a popup that requires them to connect to their online bank to verify the transaction.
+However, on some occasions, they are presented with a popup that requires them to connect to their online bank to verify the transaction.
 The experience that follows depends on the bank of the customer.
 Each bank has their own user interface for this